codatio/codat-docs/docs/accounting-api/guides/invoice-finance/setting-up.md

    ├──Models // Represent the shape of data that will be returned to the user
    |    ├──...
    |
-   ├──Orchestrators // Manages the six methods that relate to endpoints used in the app
+   ├──Orchestrators // Manages the methods that relate to endpoints used in the app
    |    ├──ApplicationOrchestrator.cs //
    |    └──FinancingProcessor.cs //
    |